kierah/kierah-tumblr-redesign-react/README.md

 It stands alone.
 However, if you want the app to display data, you'll need another project running on localhost:4000.

+Right now, in order to run this and have it work, you need to look at the first blog created in the database.
+Use MongoDB Compass to do that and copy the blogId into FeedApp.js.

+The db created by the backend package will generate randomized UIDs, so any time you drop the database or deploy the app for the first time, you need to grab that authorName=this-user blogId and paste it into FeedApp.

+Coming soon, a heroku instance of all this so you can play without pasting.
+Happy Trails.

 [TODO include that project here]

 ## Tech Used